 Tom wrote about his stubborn gout pain:

-I have used prescription NSAIDS (Ibuprofen,Indicin, etc.) to sucessfully treat a gout attack that affected my toes, ankles and knees.
+I have used prescription NSAIDS (Ibuprofen,Indicin, etc.) to successfully treat a gout attack that affected my toes, ankles and knees.

 Second and subsequent gout attacks did not respond to NSAIDS and I tried fresh cherries, dried cherries and cherry juice concentrate.
 The Cherries worked at first and then failed to give relief.